GuyTeichman/RNAlysis/docs/source/user_guide.rst

 ------------------------------------------------------------------------------------------------
 Single-set enrichment analysis for user-defined attributes works much the same as normal enrichment analysis, with two key differences:

-First, when performing single-set GO Enrichment you do not define a background set to comapre your enrichment gene set against.
+First, when performing single-set enrichment you do not define a background set to comapre your enrichment gene set against.
 Instead, you supply a :term:`RankedSet` that defines a meaningful ranking for your gene set.
 Second, you cannot specify which statistical test to use, since the *XL-mHG* test has to be used.

 An example for running single-set enrichment analysis would look like so::